-To determine the owner of a copyright, the first thing a person should find is a copyright notice, if it’s available, which will provide the copyright owner’s name and the date of issue.
+To determine the owner of a copyright, the first thing a person should find is a copyright notice, if available, which will provide the copyright owner’s name and the date of issue.

-If the information is not easily available, the owner of the copyright can be found by doing a copyright search.
+If the information is not readily available, the owner of the copyright can be found by doing a copyright search.
 Data on ownership, registration, and transfer is readily available on the copyright office’s website.

 If a person is looking for copyrights registered 40 years ago and onwards, he can find it by simply searching online using its registration number, name, or keyword.
 In addition, copyrights recorded from 1870 to 1977 can be found physically by looking through the copyright card catalog found at the Copyright Public Records Reading Room.